Fluent Commerce Logo

 Fluent Domain Entities - Network and Location

 Network is a named group of locations for the purpose of separating locations into logical or geographic categories.
-These could represent pools of locations, such as by region, type, grade, order, and customer types.
+These could represent pools of locations, such as by region, type, grade, , and customer types.
 Networks are used for many purposes including:

 • Choosing which locations are available for customer collections or return, which locations should be used to fulfill orders